Blockstream/Jade/docs/index.rst

     }

 * 'txn' should be the raw txn bytes.
+* 'num_inputs' is the number of input messages which will be sent - which must be equal to the number of inputs in the transaction 'txn'.
 * 'change' is optional (or can be null) - if provided it should be an array with the same number of elements as there are tx outputs.
 * 'change' elements should be null for most outputs, and only populated for the outputs Jade is to automatically verify belong to its wallet.
 * If 'is_change' is set (or missing - if so it is assumed to be true) this output will not be shown to the user to verify.